Language: EN

 What is and how to use a multidelegate in C#

 A multidelegate is an instance of a delegate that can point to more than one method.
-When a multidelegate is invoked, all the methods pointed by the delegate are executed in order.
+When a multidelegate is invoked, all the methods pointed to by the delegate are executed in order.

-Multidelegate syntax
+Multidelegate Syntax

 Multidelegates are created by combining delegate instances using the + operator or the Delegate.Combine method.